Antonin-Deniau/genetic_prompt_compiler/README.md

         mutation_llm=lambda q: "",
         # Rules to generate the mutated prompts on
         rules=rules,
+        # This is the default techniques used to mutate the prompts, you can omit this argument
+        techniques=DEFAULT_TECHNIQUES,
     ),
     fitnes_config=RuleBasedFitnessConfig(
         # The llm function to use to rank the prompts